Designing Effective Sponsorship Packages for Events and Conferences | How Do I Create a Sponsorship Plan?

 How can event planners make sure their sponsors get a return on their investment, without jeopardizing attendee privacy?

-Offer opportunities for your sponsors to truly connect with attendees in a non-threatening, non-salesy way.
+Offer opportunities for your sponsors to truly connect with attendees in a non-threatening, non-sales way.
 This comes down to designing your programming with breaks and human-to-human connection in mind.
 For a small tweak, this may mean allowing your attendees to eat lunch before your keynote speaks instead of a simultaneous lunch and program.
 For a larger idea, you could designate one of your sponsors, or more of your sponsors, ‘networking hosts,’ and create networking opportunities throughout the week in conjunction with sponsor goals.

 What should I include in upcoming sponsorship decks?